-Painting is a form of problem solving for me; a means to answer questions about existence and the passage of time.
-My current work in oil and cold wax is about the internal world of memory.
-These painting represent the imagined and distorted spaces we inhabit when we recall our pasts.
+Painting is a form of problem solving for me and a means to answer questions about existence and the passage of time.
+My current work in oil and cold wax is about the internal world of selective memory and the imagined and distorted spaces we inhabit when we recall our pasts.

-Disparate, geometric forms seeking equilibrium are prominent in my minimalist, abstract paintings because they conjure both spiritual and temporal metaphors related to time.
-Circles represent the dynamic, cyclical nature of human evolution, while squares refer to the solid, earthy ways we ground ourselves in refusal to move forward.
-There are ephemeral figures in my work as well.
-Gestural strokes that are mere hints of moments lived.
-The beeswax medium I use also has a time-worn aesthetic.
-It allows for translucent layers, scraped away and reworked, much the way I approach my own memories.
+Fragmented geometric forms seeking equilibrium are prominent in my work because they conjure both spiritual and temporal metaphors related to time.
+Circles represent the dynamic, cyclical nature of human evolution, while squares refer to the solid, earthly ways we ground ourselves.
+Cultural idioms are in are also imbedded in my paintings.
+They often resurface in my titles.
+Even the beeswax and oil I use has a time-worn aesthetic medium that allows for translucent layers, scraped away, reworked and buffed up much the way I approach my own memories.

 Deborah Bakos is a Canadian Painter based in Vancouver, British Columbia.
 She was born and raised on the West Coast and was influenced by her father, a cultural Mennonite, who encouraged her art practise and fostered critical, philosophical discussion around universal truths.
 Deborah holds a Bachelor of Education in English and Fine Arts from Simon Fraser University and a Certificate of Fine Arts/Painting from Emily Carr University.
 Her extensive travels in Europe and Asia and her 12 year career as a Humanities educator have provided fertile fodder for her universal narratives.